Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 Marijuana is made from the dried leaves and buds of the Cannabis sativa plant.
-While the Food and Drug Administration (FDA) hasn't recognized or approved the use of marijuana as medicine, many states have legalized marijuana for medical use.
+While the Food and Drug Administration (FDA) hasn't approved the use of marijuana as medicine, many states have legalized marijuana use.

 The FDA has approved two drugs, dronabinol (Marinol, Syndros) and nabilone (Cesamet), made from synthetic forms of ingredients found in marijuana.
 They can be legally prescribed for the treatment of nausea and vomiting caused by chemotherapy when other treatments have failed.
-Dronabinol might also be used for the treatment of anorexia associated with weight loss in people with AIDS.
+Dronabinol might also be used for the treatment of decreased appetite associated with weight loss in people with HIV and AIDS.

 Medical marijuana is available as an oil, pill, vaporized liquid and nasal spray, as dried leaves and buds, and as the plant itself.
-The herb is typically used to treat chronic pain, nausea and vomiting associated with cancer treatment and muscle spasms.
+The herb is typically used to treat nausea and vomiting associated with cancer treatment, loss of appetite and weight loss associated with HIV/AIDS, epilepsy, chronic pain and muscle spasms.

 Research on the use of marijuana for specific conditions shows: